 No wonder if Mr. Pengelly confesses that “it is at present and perhaps always will be impossible to reduce, even approximately, geological time into years or even into millenniums” (Vide supra, foot-note).
 A wise word of advice from the Occultists to the gentlemen geologists: they ought to imitate the cautious example of Masons.
-As chronology, they say, cannot measure the era of the creation, therefore, their “Ancient and Primitive Rite” uses 000,000,000 as the nearest approach to reality.
+As chronology, they say, cannot measure the era of the creation, therefore, their “Antient and Primitive Rite” uses 000,000,000 as the nearest approach to reality.

 The same uncertainty, contradictions and disagreement reign on all other subjects.

 The scientific authorities on the Descent of Man are again, for all practical purposes, a delusion and a snare.
 There are many anti-Darwinists in the British Association, and “Natural Selection” begins to lose ground.
 Though at one time the saviour, which seemed to rescue the learned theorists from a final intellectual collapse into the abyss of fruitless hypothesis, it begins to be distrusted.
 Even Mr. Huxley is showing signs of truancy to “Selection,” and thinks “natural selection not the sole factor”: —

 “We greatly suspect that she (Nature) does make considerable jumps in the way of variation now and then, and that these saltations give rise to some of the gaps which appear to exist in the series of known forms” (Review of Kolliker’s Criticisms).